adamsmith2325/FacilityManagementSystem-v2-Maven/README.md

 # FMS-v2-Comp-373-Maven
  Teammates include: Adam Smith, Neha Patel, and Saira Bano

+## Running Tests
+In FacilityTest: Please update the Facility ID of the new facility created after every testing session.
+If you do not, those tests will fail as the added facility will be created under a different ID and will not fulfill the delete portion of the Main Functionalities Tests

+## To access the database
+Download MySQL Workbench, enter creds from the DBHelper class, then test and save the connection.

+## Manual Testing and Running Locally
+Please run all non-unit testing from the client interface App.java class

 ## Project Description:
 Project 1: Facility Management System Design and Implementation